MALL-Machine-Learning-in-Live-Sciences/VIBES-docs/docs/userguide.md

 library(VIBES)
 ```

-This example works with a phyloseq object.
-In this case the phyloseq
-object is made up of the counts of 1657 microbiome profiles.
+The package works with three types of input data: matrix, dataframe and phyloseq.
+The following example works with a phyloseq object from the PRJNA208535 cohort.
+In this case the phyloseq object is made up of the counts of 1657 microbiome profiles.

 ``` r
 data("PRJNA208535")